ComScore

 • Time Commitment: 30 minutes

-• Why We Love It: special occasion-worthy, vegetarian
+• Why I Love It: special occasion-worthy, vegetarian, beginner-friendly

-Now this is what we call a dinner salad.
+Now this is what I call a dinner salad.
 Sweet, smoky grilled peaches are just the match for salty, tangy halloumi cheese.
-Pine nuts and green beans offer an optimal dose of crunch to boot.
-We found it easiest to use a grill pan indoors to cook the fruit and cheese instead of firing up the barbecue.
+Pine nuts and green beans offer optimal crunch to boot.
+You'll find it easiest to use a grill pan indoors to cook the fruit and cheese instead of firing up the barbecue.

 3. Summer Chipotle Chicken Cobb Salad with Cilantro Vinaigrette